 Diversity Residency Program

 Since 1989, the University Libraries Mary P. Key Diversity Residency Program has helped increase the diversity of librarians, support recent graduates’ professional development, and help librarians transition to academic research librarianship.
-Each two-year diversity resident receives hands-on experience in most areas of the University Libraries' operations, public and technical services, as well as administration.
+Each diversity resident receives hands-on experience in most areas of the University Libraries' operations, public and technical services, as well as administration.

 The IDEAL ’19 Conference was held August 6-7, 2019, on the Ohio State University campus in Columbus, Ohio.